UniversalDependencies/docs/_et/index.md

   * [csubj:cop]() for clausal or infinitive subject in copula clauses.
   * [nsubj:cop]() for nominal subject in copula clauses,
 * The following main types are not used alone and must be subtyped:

-* The following relation types are not used in Czech at all:
+* The following relation types are not used in Estonian at all:
   [expl](), [clf](), [dislocated]()